 Finally, we are ready to compute the cohomology of $\Perf$ in degree up to 12. \begin{proof}[Proof of Theorem \ref{thm:Perfnumbers}] From the proof of Theorem \ref{thm:main} it follows that for $k<g$, the cohomology of $\Perf$ in degree $\geq\topd-k$ is the direct sum of the stable cohomology with compact support of the strata $\stratum{}\sigma$ of codimension $\leq\lceil g/2\rceil$.
 This means that for $g\geq 13$ we can calculate the cohomology of $\Perf$ in degree larger than or equal to $\topd-12$ by collecting the stable Betti numbers calculated in the previous sections and adding them as shown in Table \ref{tab:addingup}.
 From this the claim follows. \end{proof}

 The cohomology of $\Matr$ in low degree is computed analogously: \begin{proof}[Proof of Theorem \ref{thm:Matrnumbers}] To compute the stable cohomology of $\Matr$ we simply need to subtract from Table \ref{tab:addingup} the contribution of the non-matroidal cones and then use Poincar\'e duality to pass from cohomology with compact support in degree $\topd-k$ to cohomology in degree $k$.
-Indeed, the only changes occur in dimension 10, where we lose one generator corresponding to the fundamental class of the non-standard torus rank 5 codimension 5 cone, and in dimension 12 --- where we lose one generator for each of the three non-matroidal cones of dimension 6, and two more generators, for the $H^2$ of the non-matroidal dimension 5 cone. \end{proof}
+The only changes occur in dimensions 10 and 12.
+In dimension 10 we lose one generator, corresponding to the fundamental class of the non-standard torus rank 5 codimension 5 cone.
+In dimension 12, we lose one generator for each of the three non-matroidal cones of dimension 6, and two generators for the $H^2$ of the non-matroidal dimension 5 cone. \end{proof}